cloudflare/cloudflare-docs/content/cloudflare-one/glossary/index.md

 ## Cloudflare CASB

 [Cloudflare CASB](https://www.cloudflare.com/products/zero-trust/casb/) provides comprehensive visibility and control over SaaS apps so you can easily prevent data leaks and compliance violations.
-With Cloudflare CASB, you can block insider threats, Shadow IT, risky data sharing, and bad actors.
+With Cloudflare CASB, you can detect insider threats, Shadow IT, risky data sharing, and bad actors.

 ## Cloudflare Tunnel